 Before you set your prices, first decide on exactly what you want to offer.
-For example, if you would like to host a weekend workshop and offer additional activities for kids, you could charge a higher price.
-You could also charge a little more for private lessons as this would be more excusive.
+For example, if you would like to teach photography to kids and host a weekend workshop, you could charge a higher price.
+You could also charge a little more for private lessons as this would be more exclusive.
 If you want to offer an after school photography club at a school that will let you use a space for free, you could charge a lower fee.
 Whatever you decide to offer clients, remember to factor in the cost of renting space, printing materials and your time.

 Your area and your market are other factors to consider when setting your class prices.
 Regular photography classes are generally priced between $79 and $99 while more boutique classes could go up to $250 because they usually include lunch and a goodie bag.